fdiotalevi/revolut/README.md

 }
 ```

+All the fields are mandatory.

-A successful transfer will return a Receipt
+A successful transfer will return a receipt

 ```$json
 {"id":"fd36b6a7-c8c4-48f0-a8ef-719be01edad9","fromAccount":"0c1356fb-03b2-497f-94ab-0662730463c3","toAccount":"73563eb0-b47f-42e7-9bd1-012b49ea744a","amountCents":3}